What Frequency Does My Cell Phone Use?

 So people started experimenting with radio waves.
 Marconi was transmitting sparks across the Atlantic Ocean and people were having a free-for-all with their radio frequencies.
 So, in stepped the great overseer, our big brother, the federal government to protect us all from the harm that we would undoubtedly cause ourselves by not having someone to tell us what to do with this plethora of available, free radio frequency.

 Thus, in 1934 the FCC was born to manage radio frequencies in the US and eventually, somehow, manage to make themselves in charge of our Internet freedom.
 The FCC took the available spectrum and organized it into different blocks.
 Here is a pretty good diagram of how our current radio spectrum is divided in the US.
-Download your own copy to print out and hang on your wall here.
+Download your own copy of the US frequency allocations chart to print out and hang on your wall here.

 What does this have to do with ‘What frequency does my cell phone use’?